DevOpsCoin/core/docs/token/SHIPIT_FUND.md

 # Ship-It Fund

-The **Ship-It Fund** is the beating heart of the **DevOpsCoin ($DEVOPS)** ecosystem — a transparent grant program that transforms community momentum into real support for open-source DevOps builders.
+The **Ship-It Fund** is the beating heart of the **DevOpsCoin ($DEVOPS)** ecosystem — a transparent grant program that transforms community momentum into real support for open-source builders.

-It funds automators, tinkerers, and open-source maintainers who embody the spirit of **“Ship it, don’t hype it.”**
+It funds automators, creators, and open-source maintainers who embody the spirit of **“Ship it, don’t hype it.”**

 ---